virantha/bricknil/README.rst

 .. literalinclude:: ../examples/vernie_remote.py
     :language: python

-Here, we are using two hubs running in parallel, and we use a :class:`curio.Queue` to send messages from the remote telling the robot(Boost hub) what to do.
+Here, we are using two hubs running in parallel, and we use a `curio.Queue` to send messages from the remote telling the robot(Boost hub) what to do.
 Notice that each RemoteButtons instance consists of 3 buttons, so there are some helper methods to check if a particular button is pressed.